trevortombe/covidgraphs/README.md

 [Our World in Data](https://ourworldindata.org/covid-vaccinations).
 The latest federal distribution schedule is [available here](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/covid-19-vaccine-treatment/vaccine-rollout.html).
-The information below was last updated at 2021-05-16 17:47:56 MDT.
+The information below was last updated at 2021-05-17 14:28:45 MDT.

-COVID vaccination update for May 16, 2021:
+COVID vaccination update for May 17, 2021:

--   Total shots given: 18,415,880
+-   Total shots given: 18,641,100
--   Shots per 100 people: 48.5
+-   Shots per 100 people: 49.0
--   Shots reported today: 317,066
+-   Shots reported today \*: 225,220
--   Inventory: 5.5 days (at avg pace)
+-   Inventory: 5.1 days (at avg pace)
--   Adults w/ 1+ Shots: 53.9%
+-   Adults w/ 1+ Shots: 54.6%

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Weekend updates are incomplete
+Note: Includes some weekend doses

 ![](Plots/plot_main.png)

-Canada is now up to 18.4 million shots given – which is 90.3% of the total 20.4 million doses available.
-Over the past 7 days, 2,217,470 doses have been delivered to provinces.
+Canada is now up to 18.6 million shots given – which is 91.4% of the total 20.4 million doses available.
+Over the past 7 days, 2,104,870 doses have been delivered to provinces.

 And so far 1.4 million are fully vaccinated with two shots.